PHERAstar FSX

 Reactive oxygen species are measured in cancer research as well as in immunology or in food laboratories.
 This proves that ROS has many causes and just as many effects.
 These can be both physiological and pathological.
 This blog post explains what reactive oxygen species are and how they can be measured.

 When reactive oxygen species build up at high levels inside cells, also referred to as oxidative stress, they can damage DNA, RNA and proteins, and even cause cell death.
 ROS biomolecules have been implicated in a range of pathologies, including cancer, neurodegenerative diseases, atherosclerosis and the process of ageing2.
-The body responds to oxidative stress by increasing production of antioxidants such as catalase and glutathione which convert dangerous free radicals to harmless molecules, such as water3.
+Arachidonic acid, a polyunsaturated fatty acid present in cell membranes, is a major target of lipid peroxidation by ROS, leading to the formation of signaling molecules and protein adducts that contribute to disease processes.
+Cells counterbalance this with antioxidant defenses, including superoxide dismutases (SODs), catalase, glutathione (GSH)–dependent systems such as glutathione peroxidases (GPx), and peroxiredoxins.
+These convert dangerous free radicals to harmless molecules, such as water3.

 Low levels of reactive oxygen species have been found to have useful and beneficial effects.
 For example, they play an important role in regulating cellular signaling and gene expression.
 Evidence suggests that reactive oxygen species may modulate cell differentiation, including hematopoietic differentiation involving stem cell production, in both physiological and pathological (disease) conditions4.